davidski/tidyrisk-docker/README.md

 * [Rocker Wiki](https://github.com/rocker-org/rocker/wiki/Using-the-RStudio-image) - For additional
 options on running and configuring the Dockerized RStudio instance.

+### Alternative Images

+* `noLD` contains a Rocker-derived version of r-devel without long double support for testing.

 ## Contributing

 This project is governed by a [Code of Conduct](./CODE_OF_CONDUCT.md).
 By